I just got back from an amazing trip in Thailand.

 If you want a secluded beach experience in Thailand I'd recommend Koh Mak in the north of the Gulf of Thailand - just near the Cambodian border.
 Most tourists head south to the stock standard beach resorts so the northern islands are a welcome reprieve from drunken hordes of European backpackers.

-Having said that the southern beaches on Koh Lanta are quiet and secluded too. almost 7 years ago
+Having said that the southern beaches on Koh Lanta are quiet and secluded too. about 7 years ago